ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 12. parseBlockOrModuleBlockBody

     The `parseBlockOrModuleBlockBody` function is responsible for parsing the body of a block or module block in a JavaScript program.

+    If you put an octal literal in a JS code block that runs on `strict`, the result may be `SyntaxError`:
+    [Octal literals are not allowed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Deprecated_octal_literal) in `strict` mode, since they can lead to unintended actions and confusion, numbers such as `0123` should never be strictly used in JavaScript.

     The function begins by initializing an array `octalPositions` to track positions of octal literals and saving the current strict mode state in `oldStrict`.
 It also initializes two boolean flags: `hasStrictModeDirective` to track if a `"use strict"` directive is encountered, and `parsedNonDirective` to track if any non-directive statements have been parsed.

     The function then enters a loop that continues until the `end` token is matched.
 Within the loop, it first checks if there are any octal literals before a "use strict" directive and stores their positions.
 It then parses a statement